Lower bounds for piecewise polynomial approximations of oscillatory functions: Introduction

 In particular, as noted in Remark~\ref{s:approx-k}, these estimates apply to \emph{every} Helmholtz scattering solution and hence can be used to understand approximation errors for numerical solution of Helmholtz scattering problems.

 {\textbf{Acknowledgements.}} The author would like to thank Euan Spence for many helpful discussions on the definitions of meshes and approximation spaces as well as the presentation of the article.
 Thanks also to Christoph Schwab for useful discussions on polynomial approximation and Th\'eophile Chaumont--Frelet for the reference to Kolmogorov $n$-width and subsequent discussions.
+The author is grateful to the anonymous referees for their careful reading and helpful comments.
 The author was partially supported by EPSRC Early Career Fellowship EP/V001760/1 and Standard Grant EP/V051636/1.